-- 23. Some members were of the view that to ensure fairness, contributions of NCSC staff and Government's service agency workers to the work of the Government should also be recognized under the commendation schemes for civil servants. - 24.
-The Administration advised that NCSC staff with outstanding performance might qualify for awards under the CSOSAS and the Honours and Awards System of HKSAR.
+27. Some members were of the view that to ensure fairness, contributions of NCSC staff and Government's service agency workers to the work of the Government should also be recognized under the commendation schemes for civil servants.

+28. The Administration advised that NCSC staff with outstanding performance might qualify for awards under the CSOSAS and the Honours and Awards System of HKSAR.
 They might also receive commendation letters under the Commendation Letter Scheme.
+The SCS's Commendation Award Scheme was only applicable to civil servants and the award recipients had on average more than 20 years of service.
+As NCSC staff were employed on a time-limited basis, the Scheme did not cover them.
+Heads of B/Ds could decide on their own the most appropriate means to give recognition to deserving NCSC staff for their exemplary performance.
 As regards Government's service agency workers, the Government could neither commend nor discipline its agency workers because they were not staff of the Government.